UX Research Method

 Field Methods

-Observes people using products in their real-life environments.
+Observe people using products in their real-life environments.

 Usability Research